mini-kep/parcer-template/README.md

 Parser list
 ===========

 At various time following parsers were developed, ```rosstat-kep``` is most advanced one.
 Parsers are not structured to same template now.
+They do not have a common invoke method.
+All of them just write a CSV file to repo as of now.

 #### repo: rosstat-kep
 Produces output in <https://github.com/mini-kep/parser-rosstat-kep/tree/master/data/processed/latest>